 Augie, also commenting on the Butcher’s Floor blog, noted:

 I remember Cottonseed Clark from my father listening to him on the radio when I was a kid in the early ’50s.
 My Dad was a gardener and worked seven days a week unless VERY sick or Christmas or raining heavily.
 When I hear Country Western music it still seems like it is raining outside.
 My Dad listened to radio KEEN here in San Jose.
 When a car went past they would honk, then Cottonseed would say “Howdy, honker!”

 We went to see him in the studio once.
 It was basically a small concrete shack set way back from the old Oakland Road (13th Street).
 I remember we walked in the front door and there was an inner door where we could see him and wave from a window in the door.
 To the left was a baby alligator or crocodile in a big wash tub with a screen over the top.

-(Augie’s memory may be very slightly faulty: Cottonseed would holler “Howdy, honker,” to those passing his San Mateo Bridge outpost; the KEEN transmitter shack was set far enough off of the road that the occasional car horn could hardly be heard.)
+(Augie’s memory may be very slightly faulty: Cottonseed would holler “Howdy, honker,” to those passing his San Mateo Bridge outpost at KVSM; the KEEN transmitter shack was set far enough off of the road that the occasional car horn could hardly be heard.)

 In the early 1960s, Clark hosted a Saturday afternoon music program on Oakland’s KTVU (Channel 2), and he also operated an advertising and marketing firm, Clark and Associates, based in San Jose.